onzfonz/comp227/src/content/2/en/part2c.md

 We could use the previously mentioned promise-based function [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) to pull the data from the server.
-Fetch is a great tool.
+Fetch is a wonderful tool.
 It is standardized and supported by all modern browsers (excluding IE).

 That being said, we will be using the [axios](https://github.com/axios/axios) library instead for communication between the browser and server.